docker-rpm-builder/docker-rpm-builder/README.md

 ## Disclaimer

-This project is not affiliated, sponsorend or endorsed by neither Fedora, RedHat or Docker Inc.
+This project is not affiliated, sponsored or endorsed by neither Fedora, RedHat or Docker Inc.